ayoposiolubamisaye/CosmicAdventuresGameDev/README.md

 # Cosmic Adventures

-A space shooter game built with LÖVE (Love2D).
+A space exploration game

-## Game Description
+## Description
-Navigate through space, collect stars for fuel, avoid or destroy asteroids, and collect power-ups to survive as long as possible!
+Navigate through space, collect stars for fuel, avoid or destroy asteroids, and collect power-ups so your ship doesn't crash!

 ## Features
-- Spaceship movement with custom sprite
 - Star collection for fuel and points
 - Asteroid avoidance and destruction
 - Laser shooting